Brushing (e-commerce): Process

 A seller pays someone a small amount to place a fake order, or just uses another person's information to place an order themselves.
 Because a shipment usually has to take place for an order to be considered valid by the e-commerce site, the seller will frequently ship an empty box or some cheap item.
 These fake orders, if unnoticed, can boost the seller's rating, which can make it more likely that their items will appear at the top of search results on e-commerce sites.
 The person who placed the order may also post a positive rating or review, further artificially increasing the credibility of the item's listing.

 In an effort to avoid detection, brushers may seek to imitate genuine consumer behavior, for example by browsing competitors' listings before making a purchase from the seller whose reviews they are inflating.
 This technique may have additional benefits to brushers on platforms like Taobao, where click-to-purchase conversions significantly influence search rankings on the platform.

 Many e-commerce sites have recognized the problem and claim to actively combat brushing.
 One example is Alibaba, who mentioned it as a problem in the prospectus they published before their initial public offering.
 Brushing also inflates the numbers reported on a company's financial statements, and therefore it also attracts the scrutiny of investors and market regulators.
-For instance, the U.S. Securities and Exchange Commission opened a probe to investigate the validity of their data when Alibaba reported revenue of more than $14 billion on a single day: Singles Day.
+For instance, the U.S. Securities and Exchange Commission opened a probe to investigate the validity of their data when Alibaba reported revenue of more than $14 billion on Singles' Day.